PedroMesquita1211171/VaccinationManager/docs/SprintC/US/US5/US5.md

 ### 1.1.
 User Story Description

-*As a nurse, I intend to consult the users in the waiting room of a vacination center.*
+*As a nurse, I intend to consult the users in the waiting room of a vaccination center.*

 ### 1.2.
 Customer Specifications and Clarifications